f5devcentral/f5-agility-labs-automation/docs/class03/module1/startup.rst

 #.
 Once Postman has launched, you need to load the Postman environment
    variables and import the collections we will be using for the lab.

 #.
+When Postman is open, click on the ``Collections`` tab.
+If there is a collection present, right click and select ``Delete`` to remove the collection.

+#.
 First, import the Postman collection, which are located on a github
    repository.
 On the top left, click the ``Import`` button.